robindrost/docs-1/docs/interactive-bridge.md

 - Types: `Orientation`, `StreamPhase`
 - For LiveryPlayer `PlayerBridge` implementation: `AbstractPlayerBridge` (in the past: `LiveryBridge`)
-- For testing: `LiveryBridgeMock` `LiveryInteractive`, `MockPlayerBridge`
+- For testing: `MockPlayerBridge` is a player bridge that returns mock data
-  - `LiveryBridgeMock` creates a `MockPlayerBridge` and mocks a LiveryPlayer with an interactive child element or iframe
+- For testing: `LiveryBridgeMock` mocks a LiveryPlayer with an interactive child element or iframe
-  - `LiveryInteractive` is an example interactive element that enables players to test all interactive commands
+- For testing: `LiveryBridgeInteractive` is an interactive element that enables testing all interactive commands